The-Shadowserver-Foundation/django-filtering/README.md

     filter := [<field-name>, {"lookup": <lookup>, "value": <value>}] field-name := string
     lookup := string | array[string]
-    value := string
+    value := any

-## State of development

-This package is very much a work-in-progress.
-All APIs are completely unstable.
+Note, the `value` can be of any JSON serialiable type.

 ### Testing